Energy Resilience and Affordability Conference

 Afternoon Tea

-2. Session is closed with a group wrap-up and reflections from each discussion theme.
+2. Session is closed with a group wrap-up and reflections from the tables.

 Networking drinks and canapés (5pm)